CWA Activists a Big Part of Democracy Awakening

 Also arrested were former CWA President Larry Cohen, who leads the Democracy Initiative, a key group in organizing Democracy Awakening, and leaders from the AFL-CIO, NAACP, Sierra Club, People for the American Way, Public Citizen, Common Cause, labor movement and more.

-CWAers from Texas to Ohio to New Jersey came to Washington, DC, to stand up for our democracy.
+CWAers from Texas to Ohio to New Jersey came to Washington, DC, to stand up

 As the strike by 39,000 CWA and IBEW members at Verizon entered week two, CWAers were mobilizing, gaining more support from the public and elected officials, and getting out their message to media.